Swahili coast: History

 In the pre-Swahili period, the region was occupied by smaller societies whose main socioeconomic activities were pastoralism, fishing, and mixed farming.
 Early on, those living on the Swahili coast prospered because of agriculture helped by regular yearly rainfall and animal husbandry.
 The shallow coast was important as it provided seafood.
 Starting in the early 1st millennium CE, trade was crucial.
-Submerged river estuaries created natural harbors as well as the yearly monsoon winds helped trade.
-Later in the 1st millennium there was a huge migration of Bantu people.
+Submerged river estuaries created natural harbors while yearly monsoons winds helped trade.
+By the 10th century, ethnic Somalis had settled along the northern Swahili coast, particularly in areas adjacent to the Lamu Archipelago.
+Later in the 1st millennium there was a migration of Bantu people.
 The communities settling along the coast shared archaeological and linguistic features with those from the interior of the continent.
 Archeological data has revealed the use of Kwale and Urewe ceramics both along the coast and within the interior parts, showing that the regions had a shared way of life in the Late Stone and Early Iron Ages.

+From the earliest times of which there is any record the African seaboard from the Red Sea to an unknown distance southwards was subject to Arabian influence and dominion.
+At a later period the coast towns were founded or conquered by Persian and Arabs who, for the most part, fled to Southeast Africa between the 8th and 11th centuries on account of the religious differences of the times, the refugees being schismatics.
+Various small states thus grew up along the coast.
+These states are sometimes referred to, collectively, as the Zanj empire.
+However, it is unlikely that they were ever united under one ruler.

 According to Berger et al., this shared way of life began to diverge at least around 13th century CE (362).
 In the wake of trading activities along the coast, Arab merchants would pour scorn on non-Muslims and some African practices.
 This attitude of scorn allegedly pushed African elites to deny connections to the interior and to claim descent from Shirazis and to have already converted to Islam.
 The interactions that ensued led to the formation of the unique Swahili culture and city states, especially those facilitated by trade.

+At the zenith of its power in the 15th century, the Kilwa Sultanate owned or claimed overlordship over the mainland cities of Malindi, Inhambane and Sofala and the island-states of Mombassa, Pemba, Zanzibar, Mafia, Comoro and Mozambique (plus numerous smaller places).